-Self-directed learning is a process wherein individuals take the initiative, with or without assistance, in diagnosing their learning needs, formulating learning goals, identifying resources for learning, selecting and implementing appropriate learning strategies, and evaluating learning outcomes.
-Knowles highlights several key aspects of self-directed learning, emphasizing that individuals determine their own learning needs and devise plans to achieve their personal goals.
-Self-directed learners identify necessary resources and develop their own strategies for success.
-They also assess the extent to which they have achieved their learning objectives.
+Self-directed learning is a process in which individuals take the initiative, with or without the help of others, in diagnosing their learning needs, formulating learning goals, identifying human and material resources for learning, choosing and implementing appropriate learning strategies, and evaluating learning outcomes.
+Knowles identifies several key aspects of learning that are self-directed, rather than managed by others.
+In this definition he argues that individuals determine their own learning needs and how to achieve their individual goals.
+Self-directed learners identify the resources needed to learn and be successful, and develop their own strategies for doing so.
+In this context, self-directed learners also evaluate the extent to which they achieved their own learning goals.